NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 ## Connections

-If you have a connection of `directed_graph` type, it will be given in the data set.
-This type of connection is often used to model e.g. connections between river sections and lakes.
-We start with an example since it is easier to explain with something to refer to.
-Assume the index sets are as in the example above
+If your model has a connection of `directed_graph` type, it will be specified in the data set.
+This type of connection is often used to model e.g. connections between river sections and lakes, or downhill flow paths.
+We start with an example since it is easier to explain when there is something to refer to.

 ```python
 sc : index_set("Subcatchment") [ "Kråkstadelva" "Kure" "Vaaler" ]